 Expenditures for advertising, included in selling and service expenses in the consolidated statements of comprehensive income, are expensed as incurred.
 Expenditures for advertising production costs are expensed when the related advertisement is first run.
-Total expenditures for advertising were \$44,153, \$34,792, and \$45,926 for the years ended December 31, 2019, 2018, and 2017, respectively.
+Expenditures for Co-Op advertising are expensed when claimed by the customer.
+Total expenditures for advertising were \$53,678, \$44,153, and \$34,792 for the years ended December 31, 2020, 2019 and 2018, respectively.